VogtRyan/Pisces/README.txt

 When Pisces is used to encrypt a file, the user enters a one-line password (or passphrase) that will later be used to decrypt the file.
 That password is transformed into an encryption key, K, using a key derivation function, KDF.
-KDF will salt the password using a randomly generated salt, S, with length equal to the length of the key K.
+KDF will salt the password using a randomly generated salt, S.

 The first element placed into the output file is a header.
 The header begins with the six characters PISCES, followed by a one-byte encoding of the file